 Nibble on candy

 Who would have thought sweets count as indigestion remedies?
 Not every candy does the trick.
 Ginger slices that have been dried and sugared are sold in supermarkets and health or natural food stores.
 They keep forever in the pantry and taste yummy.
 Two or three pieces can tame your tummy woes.
 This makes a great remedy for children’s minor stomach aches.

 Have half a bitter beer

 Beers that have a bitter bite are rich in hops, an herb that helps stimulate digestion.
-A 2017 study published in the Journal of Biological Chemistry found the bitter acids in beer may actually be helpful in preventing inflammation as well.
+A 2017 study in mice published in the Journal of Biological Chemistry found the bitter acids in beer may actually be helpful in preventing inflammation as well.
 Gastric acid helps with digestion and controlling the growth of gut bacteria.

 Always add cinnamon